 If you already work in a branch of the social services and are keen to develop further, are interested in moving up to a managerial position or would like to qualify for other disciplines within the social services sector, then this part-time Bachelor of Social Work degree course will open up new career opportunities in the many and varied areas of social work and social education.

 Starting from the 2016/17 winter semester you will be able to acquire a highly diversified academic knowledge base and a comprehensive qualification spectrum while continuing to pursue your professional work in the social sphere.
 This part-time BA course will enable students to rely on their own skills and expertise in many different fields of social work and constitutes a basis from which graduates can progress to a Master degree programme.
+The course of studies Bachelor of Social Work is accredited and bears the seal of the German Accreditation Council.
 State recognition for this degree programme is linked to its accreditation.
 The accreditation process will be completed in time before the first cohort of the degree programme graduates.

 Course content and objectives